-Smart TVs are big sellers over the holidays, with great deals online and in stores.
-Reliability and cost are the prime considerations for most homeowners, according to a Harris Poll, with only 38% of homeowners saying energy efficiency is very important to them when choosing which model of consumer electronics to purchase.
-So, I wondered, how much does a TV’s energy usage cost once you get it home?
+Did you just get a new smart TV over the holidays?
+Are you about to buy one to catch the big game?
+For smart TV buying, reliability and cost are the prime considerations for most homeowners, according to a Harris Poll, with only 38% of homeowners saying energy efficiency is very important to them when choosing which model of consumer electronics to purchase.

 Rule #1.
 Analyze Your Old TV